andreasonny83/angular2-expandable-list/README.md

 ```

 It is important to append the html attribute `item` to each of the item you want
-to render in the list and it's up to you which HTML tag to use.
+to be rendered in the list and it's up to you which HTML tag to use.
 We've just filled
 our list with anchor link but feel free to use any other tag.

 ### Dividers